ShiBirIIT/ShivanBiradar/resistance_distance.md

  <p align="center">
   X = [L+(1/n)J]<sup>-1</sup>
  </p>
 X is moore penrose pseudoinverse of Laplacian matrix.
+Since the problem in the hand assumes that some of the terminals are not available for measurements, the resistance distance matrix has many unknown elements.